deltachat/deltachat-pages/it/help.md

-# Generali {#general}
+# General

-## Cos'è Delta Chat?
+## What is Delta Chat?

 <img style="float: right;" width="400px" src="../assets/home/delta-what.png" />

 Delta Chat è una nuova applicazione che permette di inviare messaggi via email, cifrati, quando possibile con AutoCrypt .
 **Non è necessario registrarsi ad un servizio, usa direttamente il tuo account email tramite Delta Chat.**

-## Come posso trovare persone con cui messaggiare?
+## How can I find people to chat with?

 Con Delta Chat puoi scrivere a qualsiasi indirizzo email - anche se il destinatario non usa Delta Chat.
 Al contrario di altre app, non è necessario che il destinatario utilizzi la tua stessa app.

-## Quali sono i vantaggi di Delta Chat rispetto alle altre app di messaggistica?
+## What are the advantages of Delta Chat compared to other messengers?

 - _Independent_ of any company or services. _You_ own your data.
 - Your data is not saved on a central server; this way, in contrast to most other messengers, Delta Chat even protects your metadata (who writes to whom?)